dstudio-asia/marquee-addons-for-elementor/readme.txt

 This is a mobile-friendly Interactive search widget with expandable input and popup dropdown results.
 Designed to deliver fast, interactive search experiences inside Elementor.

+### Image Hotspot:

+is an Elementor widget that lets you turn any image into an interactive experience.
+You can add clickable hotspots to an image, and each hotspot displays helpful text on hover or click.
+This makes it easy to highlight product features, explain objects within an image, or showcase important details in a clear and engaging way.

 ## PRO WIDGETS – UNLOCK ADVANCED CAPABILITIES: